It isn’t as incredible as they make it sound.

 I celebrated the New Year’s Eve lying in my bed, almost asleep.
 I cut my mandatory birthday cake at midnight and went back to bed.
 And to everyone who gets excited when I tell my birthday is on 1st of January, umm, shut up!
 Nobody likes combined celebrations, okay?
 Some even forget its my birthday and wish me Happy New Year first.
 That’s just unfair.

 On 1st, I had a long lunch with my best one, who I disagree with on most things.
 Sam and I are heading in different directions in our lives.
 She, marriage and I, well I’ll tell you shortly.
 Here are some good pictures from our time together.

 The day ended with a nice dinner with my parents.

 It wasn’t as exciting a day as I would have wanted it to be but it wasn’t bad either.
 I guess birthdays aren’t as fun when you grow up.
 I am grateful.

 As soon as the birthday melancholy was over, I had to start shopping and packing my bags.
 I am moving to the UK to finally pursue a course in writing.

 That concludes today’s blog.
 I don’t know when I’ll be able to update again.
-It might come from the other side of the world as I begin a new phase of experiences in England.
+It might come from the other side of the world as I begin a new phase of experiences in England, or something before I set off, talking about all the nerves.

 Until then, wish you a Happy New Year 2021.
 Hope we get through the awful virus crisis soon.